 Kenya’s love of dance started when she was 8 years old and saw her first ballroom competition on TV.
 It was love at first sight.
 As a kid Kenya really struggled with communication and when she found dancing, she felt like she had finally found her voice.
 When was 10 years old, her aunt bought Kenya her very first dance lesson.
 SALSA!
 From then on Kenya tried a little bit of everything but ballroom was what her heart desired.
 The dances, the costumes, the make-up, the beauty, the elegance.
 She remembers stepping into her first ballroom at the age of 20 and thinking “I made it.”
 Over the years she was given many opportunities to explore Waltz, Viennese Waltz, Foxtrot, Tango, Swing, Rumba, Samba, Bolero, Salsa, Bachata, and Merengue.
 When she turned 25, Kenya discovered the beautiful and exotic world of burlesque.
 Burlesque gave her an even bigger opportunity to learn and grow in her dancing, and also learn a new way to express herself.
 She learned how to push herself to the max, and really bring the stage presentation and energy she had always wanted to.
 All in all, Kenya’s life experiences have taught her to be a better person.
 Dancing has completely changed her outlook in life.
 Kenya states, “If I can teach a class, and at least one person leaves feeling even half of what I feel for dancing, then I know I’m doing my job.”

-Kerry has been dancing since the age of 3 teaching dance for over 10 years.
+Kerry has been dancing since the age of 3 and teaching dance for over 10 years.
 Throughout this time, she has taught hip-hop, jazz, lyrical, and contemporary dance to students of all levels, ages 3 to adult.
-Kerry has taught in dance studios, coached dance teams, and even taught dance abroad in the South Pacific and South America.
+Kerry has taught in dance studios, coached dance teams, worked in public and charter schools, and even taught dance abroad in the South Pacific and South America.

-Kerry strongly believes in the power of dance in helping to create lifestyles of well-being – that being involved in dance increases one’s physical health, emotional health, sense of community, and personal empowerment – and she is passionate about bringing joy and health to others through dance.
+Kerry strongly believes in the power of dance in helping to create lifestyles of well-being – that being involved in dance increases one’s physical health, emotional health, sense of community, and personal empowerment – and she is passionate about bringing joy, community, and health to others through dance.